lindbrook/cholera/README.md

 ![](man/figures/README-kde-1.png)

 Now you can view the kernel densitities of pump neighborhoods separately.
-Either as subset of the observed neighborhoods:
+Either as a subset of the observed neighborhoods:

 ``` r
 snowMap(add.title = FALSE)